Abhijitt25/Parking-At-Tips/SRS.md

  * This requirement emphasizes the importance of designing the smart parking system as a set of modular components that can be easily integrated, replaced, or scaled as needed.
  * system will adapt to changing requirements and technologies over time, reducing the overall cost of ownership and maintenance.
- * the system should provide clear documentation and support for developers and integrators to facilitate the customization and extension of the system's functionalities.
+ * The system should provide clear documentation and support for developers and integrators to facilitate the customization and extension of the system's functionalities.

 ### SCALABILITY:
   * The smart parking system should be able to handle a large number of users and vehicles simultaneously, without experiencing performance issues